Dominion Lending CentresPart of the DLCG, Canada's #1 mortgage originator · $84.5B in 2025.

 Watch: Bruised Credit Mortgage Options

-What is a reverse mortgage and who qualifies?
+What is a Reverse Mortgage and who qualifies?

-A reverse mortgage allows homeowners 55+ to access their home equity without monthly payments.
-We collaborate with Canada's top 5 reverse mortgage lenders — including programs and rates not available publicly.
+A Reverse Mortgage allows homeowners 55+ to access their home equity without monthly payments.
+We collaborate with Canada's top 5 Reverse Mortgage lenders, including programs and rates not available publicly.
 This VIP access means better outcomes for clients and their families at a critical life stage.

 • Available to homeowners 55 and older